chingiz/chingiz.github.io/_posts/2017-02-04-android-setting-up-simple-background-service.md

 Let's start with Services.

-## What is services and how to code?
+## What is a service and how to code?
 A [Service](https://developer.android.com/reference/android/app/Service.html) is an application component that can perform long-running operations in the background, and it does not provide a user interface.
 Another application component can start a service, and it continues to run in the background even if the user switches to another application.

 To create service we just need to create a class that extends Service.